The Four Ps

 Let’s just take a step back for a moment, to ask some really important questions:

 There is another category of activities.
 These are jobs that are neither lifting nor draining, but things you manage to do with a sense of balance and acceptance.
 Perhaps these jobs fit with your understanding of ‘who you are’ and’ what you do’, they just feel OK.

 Think about your list.
 Are you allowing yourself time for things that you enjoy?
 Are there ways in which you could change your relationship with some of the draining jobs if they are part of your purpose and role in life?
 Are all the things in your life that drain you really your responsibility?
 There are no easy answers, and everyone’s path is different.
 However it is useful to notice these issues and ask the questions.

 2. THE DAILY PRIORITIES.

 It is easier to prioritise how you spend your time, once you are aware of your needs and goals, as well as your responsibilities.

 Imagine you have a pile of stones, of different sizes, which you need to fit into a glass jar.
 If you put all the small stones in first there will be no space for the bigger stones.
 However, if you put the big stones in first, the little ones will fall in around them!

 Each evening spend a little time deciding what you really need to do tomorrow.
 Are you worried about anything?
 What is the next thing you need to do to take action?
 When are you going to do it?
-What do you need to protect time for to help you feel balanced and support your well-being?
+How can protect a bit of time for yourself,to do something that lifts your mood and lightens your day?

 Now you can use the ‘activity diary’ as a PLANNER.